Crossing Bridges

 October 6, 2016

 Labor Day is a special day for the Mighty Mac, being the only day each year pedestrians are allowed to walk the span.
-Every year, tens of thousands of people meander across to experience the grandeur of both the art-deco bridge towers and the Great Lakes vistas in all directions.
+Every year, tens of thousands of people meander across to experience the grandeur of both the Art Deco bridge towers and the Great Lakes vistas in all directions.
 I was blessed to walk with three generations of my family, together delighting in the beauty of a sunny Michigan day.
 The bridge is longer than it looks at first glance, but it is well worth the effort.
 We exercised some underused muscles and even earned a few blisters.

 As I walked 200 feet above the water with family at my side, I thought of the bridges that we cross in relationships.
 Reaching out to mend misunderstandings, making an effort to include those who feel excluded, and navigating tensions to find healing, are all bridges of compassion we can choose to walk.
 It is not easy to mend relationships, it requires exerting ourselves and reaching out past the comfortable.
 We all choose how to respond to adversity, and the natural impulse is to withdraw from the relationship.
-We isolate to protect from pain, but in doing so we contribute to building walls between each other rather than bridges of connection.
+We isolate ourselves to protect ourselves from pain, but in doing so, we contribute to building walls between each other rather than bridges of connection.

 There are a number of lessons that we can learn from the exertion of a bridge walk.